termsurf/talk/readme.md

 ## Overview

-Chat Text uses the Latin script with diacritics to encode most of Earth's natural language features, enough so that you can write every language using the same Latin-oriented system and be close enough to a realistic pronunciation, including nasalized vowels, tense consonants, clicks, and tones, amongst other things.
+ChatText uses the Latin script with diacritics to encode most of Earth's natural language features, enough so that you can write every language using the same Latin-oriented system and be close enough to a realistic pronunciation, including nasalized vowels, tense consonants, clicks, and tones, amongst other things.
 See the `index.ts` for a list of all the possible symbols and their representation.

 In addition to a compact "Latin script with diacritics" version, there is also an ASCII version suitable for writing on a traditional keyboard.